Bhanu6996/bhanuwashere/README.md

 # bhanuwashere
 this is my very first repository
 <br>
-and the author is-bhanu pratap
+and the author is-bhanu pratap singh vohra